Oriflamme: History

 The Oriflamme was lost at least four times during its medieval history: Mons-en-Pévèle, Crécy, Poitiers, and during the campaigns of the Seventh Crusade under King Louis IX.

 Although the Oriflamme has often been depicted as present at the battle of Agincourt, modern historians have disputed that.
-The banner was given to Guillaume de Martel by Charles VI on September 10, 1415 and carried by Martel from Paris to Rouen.
+The banner was given to Guillaume de Martel by Charles VI of France on September 10, 1415 and carried by Martel from Paris to Rouen.
 That was likely an attempt to raise French morale and to rally troops, but there is no evidence that the Oriflamme was then taken on campaign and unfurled at Agincourt.
 Modern historians agree that the Oriflamme was not carried by Guillaume de Martel at Agincourt, as the king was not present at the battle in person.

 In the 15th century, the fleur-de-lis on the white flag of Joan of Arc became the new royal standard replacing both the symbol of royalty and the Oriflamme on the battle field.

 Appearance

 The banner was red or orange-red silk and flown from a gilded lance.
-According to legend, its colour stemmed from it being dipped in the blood of the recently-beheaded St. Denis.
+According to legend, its colour stemmed from it being dipped in the blood of the recently beheaded St. Denis.

 The surviving descriptions of the Oriflamme are in Guillaume le Breton (13th century), in the "Chronicle of Flanders" (14th century), in the "Registra Delphinalia" (1456) and in the inventory of the treasury of Saint-Denis (1536).
 They show that the primitive Oriflamme was succeeded in the course of the centuries by newer Oriflammes, which bore little resemblance to one another except for their colour.